 Over the last three years, Buenos Aires-a city with a long pedigree of day school education, and where about half of all Jewish children attend Jewish schools-has seen the managed closure of three long-established schools, with students transferring to much-expanded competitors.
-In different corners of the United States-in Minnesota, Massachusetts, and California- community Federations have sought to, and, in some cases, have succeeded in facilitating the merger of geographically proximate liberal day schools.
-In Melbourne, Australia, where the proportion of Jewish children in day schools has recently declined, for the first time in decades, below 60 percent, community's schools (Jewish Education Foundation 2022).
+In different corners of the United States-in Minnesota, Massachusetts, and California-community Federations have sought to, and, in some cases, have succeeded in facilitating the merger of geographically proximate liberal day schools.
+In Melbourne, Australia, where the proportion of Jewish children in day schools has recently declined, for the first time in decades, below 60 percent, community leaders recently released a thought paper proposing the merger of some of the community's schools (Jewish Education Foundation 2022).
 Prior to October 2023, these trends fostered expectation of a downsized and more compact day school landscape worldwide.